Patients With Pathological Myopia Can Regain Visual Acuity

 Pathological myopia is particularly challenging for children.
 Because the condition is progressive, it makes school-related tasks like reading comprehension, homework, even athletics, a struggle.
 That’s where a low vision eye doctor can help.

 Using a combination of low vision glasses and devices, Dr. Robert Stamm can help maximize your child’s vision, even if they have pathological myopia.
 You can read more about the low vision aids and devices we offer here.

-At the Low Vision Of Colorado, our goal is to slow down the deterioration of your visual acuity and optimize your remaining vision for everyday activities like reading, writing, using a computer, playing sports, and social functions.
-We help patients from all over the Denver, Colorado Springs, Fort Collins, and Boulder areas.
+At the Low Vision Of Nebraska, our goal is to slow down the deterioration of your visual acuity and optimize your remaining vision for everyday activities like reading, writing, using a computer, playing sports, and social functions.
+We help patients from all over the Denver, McCook, Colorado Springs, and areas.